After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 6. Reporting to the College

-• Documents Required: Be sure to bring all original documents, such as your NEET scorecard, rank letter, identity proof, category certificate (if applicable), class 12th marksheet, and more.
+• Bring all original documents — NEET scorecard, rank letter, identity proof, category certificate (if applicable), Class 12 marksheet, and passport photos.

-• Final Confirmation: Once your documents are verified and fees are paid, you'll receive an admission confirmation letter.
+• Once documents are verified and fees are paid, you will receive an admission confirmation letter.

-Cracked NEET 2025?
-Now, explore top career options after MBBS and choose a path that resonates with your interests and ambitions.
+Cracked NEET UG 2026?
+Explore top career options after MBBS and choose a path that resonates with your interests and ambitions.

-Make sure you stay informed about the schedule, keep your documents ready, and carefully consider your seat acceptance decisions at each stage.
-With the proper planning and timely action, you can secure a seat that aligns with both your academic goals and career plans.
+Stay informed about the schedule, keep your documents ready, and carefully consider your seat acceptance decisions at each stage.
+With proper planning and timely action, you can secure a seat that aligns with your academic goals and career plans.

 Are you parent of a JEE/NEET aspirant?